mphowardlab/mphowardlab.github.io/_members/kovakas-grace.md

 ---
 name: Penelope Grace Kovakas
 image: images/kovakas-grace.jpg
-role: undergrad
+role: undergrad-alum
 links:
-  email: pgk0008@auburn.edu
   google-scholar: BLrnaR4AAAAJ
+  orcid: 0009-0005-7556-3953
+education:
+  - Auburn University, B.S. in Chemical Engineering (2024)
 ---

-Grace joined the lab as its first undergraduate researcher in 2021.
-She started working on simulating diffusion and sedimentation of spherical colloids using the multiparticle collision dynamics method to model hydrodynamic interactions.
+Grace joined the lab as its first undergraduate researcher in 2021 and worked in the lab until 2024.
+She simulated the diffusion and sedimentation of spherical and shape-anisotropic nanoparticles using the multiparticle collision dynamics method to model hydrodynamic interactions.
+She was awarded an undergraduate research fellowship from Auburn University's
-In 2022, she was awarded an undergraduate research fellowship from Auburn University's [Center for Polymers and Advance Composites][1] to study diffusion and sedimentation for nanoparticles with anisotropic shapes.
-Grace plans to pursue a Ph.D. in chemical engineering upon graduation.
+[Center for Polymers and Advance Composites][1] in 2022 and was the recipient of the Chemical Engineering Outstanding Student award and the President's Award for the College of Engineering in 2024.

 [1]: https://www.eng.auburn.edu/research/centers/cpac/index.html